-The NHS GP Health service programme will improve access to mental health support for general practitioners and trainee GPs who may be suffering from mental ill-health including stress and burnout.
+As part of a broader package of support, the General Practice Forward View is committed to improve access to mental health support for general practitioners and trainee GPs who may be suffering from mental ill-health including stress, depression, addiction and burnout.

 What will the service look like?